ucb-ee290c/fa18-ble/doc/whitening.md

 Whitening and de-whitening is achieved using a 7-bit Linear Feedback Shift Register (LFSR).
 The shift register is initialized in the following manner:
 * Position 0 is set to 1
 * Positions 1 to 6 is set to the channel index of the transmitting/receiving channel, with the most significant bit set to position 1 and the least significant bit set to position 6.
-In our case, the channel index is 0x25, so the shift register is initialized to 1100101.
+In this case, the channel index is 0x25, so the shift register is initialized to 1100101.

 ![whitening_lfsr](image/whitening_lfsr.png)